zentrocdot/InofficialTurtleGraphicsDoc/README.md

 ## Radians Versus Degrees

-<p align="justify">Turn turtle right or turn turtle left can be done by angle units.
+<p align="justify">Turn turtle right or turn turtle left can
+be done by angle units.
 Angle units by default are in degrees, but can be set via the degrees() or radians() functions to each other.</p>

 ## Pictures

-One can add pictures to the window.
-This is done by the following command.
+<p align="justify">One can add pictures to the window.
+This is
+done by the following command.</p>

 <pre>sc.bgpic("test.gif")</pre>